-Interstate racing bodies are unlikely to acknowledge the upgrades made to 12 races in New South Wales, in a move which may have consequences for horses looking to qualify or move up the order of entry to the Melbourne Cup.
+Interstate racing bodies are unlikely to acknowledge some of the upgrades made to 12 races in New South Wales, in a move which may have consequences for horses looking to qualify or move up the order of entry to the Melbourne Cup.

 Athabascan is one of six horses in the ATC St Leger who is still entered for the Melbourne Cup.
 (Photo by Mark Metcalfe/Getty Images)